 The Office of Immigration Litigation is divided into the following subsections:

 - The Appelate Section’s Immigration Litigation Bulletin (DOJ)

 - The District Court Section (DOJ)

-The Appelate Section has primary responsibility of civil immigration cases before the federal appelate courts.
+The Appellate Section has primary responsibility of civil immigration cases before the federal appellate courts.
 These cases deal with individuals who are subject to removal from the U.S. or who are eligible for benefits, relief, or protection to allow them to stay in the U.S.